Resources

 NGO info sheet: alternatives to detention as a strategy for reducing immigration detention in Europe (European ATD Network, 2018)

-Detention Action’s report (2016) outlines how international and UK good practices could be built on to develop a systematic approach to migration governance that avoids the use of detention wherever possible, prioritising meaningful engagement with migrants over harmful and costly enforcement.
+Detention Action’s report ‘Without Detention: Opportunities for alternatives’ (2016) outlines how international and UK good practices could be built on to develop a systematic approach to migration governance that avoids the use of detention wherever possible, prioritising meaningful engagement with migrants over harmful and costly enforcement.

 A handbook for preventing unnecessary immigration detention (revised edition) (IDC, 2015).